williampiat3/ImprovingPSRemotePlay/README.md

 We will offer you 2 solutions depending on your usage:
 * A quick and dirty one that is very easy but that has some disadvantages (touchpad not working... for now), you only have this solution if the remote PC is running on Linux.
 * A more complex one that enables you to have the full experience of the PlayStation remote play but that is a bit trickier to set up.

+## Price
+Our solution is cheap, a bit more than 60 euros and it has fixed priced, meaning no subscription is needed in order to operate it (appart for you electricity subscription of course).
+And an idle raspberry pi 3 consummes 3.4 Watts which is a small lamp so it won't be much of an extra cost

 ## Equipment needed:
 Of course you will need some extra devices, setting a VPN server requires a machine to run full time but we have one that is consuming the equivalent of a lamp, and some cables if you don't already have them.